 State/Common Core Standards Or “Mom” Standards?

 I discussed this idea when I posted about how to select learning materials for a preschool co-op.
-Most states have some sort of preschool standards from which you can use as guidance for the skills you’d like to cover throughout the school year.
-Unlike elementary and secondary state standards, these early childhood standards tend to focus more on social, emotional, and physical development.
+Most states have some sort of preschool standards from which you can use as guidance.
+To align with early childhood development, these standards tend to focus more on social, emotional, and physical development.
 Any academic skills cited are typically vague.

 Either approach is fine.
 It is a matter of personal preference.
 The important thing is to have a set of goals appropriate for your child that you are choosing to follow (and possibly tweak as need dictates) for the year.

 So, how do you teach reading to preschoolers?